 - No potatoes or other starches

-Now, here's your quick clean guide… If you're already an expert, feel free to skip to the next section.
+Now, here's your quick washing guide.
+If you're already a dog bathing expert, feel free to skip to the next section.

 - A helper, especially if your dog is nervous or new to this process